-We utilize cash and cash equivalents, supplemented by our Revolver, primarily to pay our operating expenses, make capital expenditures, invest in our information technology infrastructure, products and offerings, pay quarterly dividends on our common stock, pay taxes, and service our debt and other long-term liabilities.
 On March 17, 2020, we drew \$375 million under the Revolver to supplement our liquidity needs.
-We had \$375 million outstanding under the Revolver as of March 31, 2020 and no balance outstanding as of December 31, 2019.
-We had outstanding letters of credit totaling \$11 million and \$12 million as of March 31, 2020 and December 31, 2019, respectively, which reduced our overall credit capacity under the Revolver.
+We had \$375 million outstanding under the Revolver as of June 30, 2020 and no balance outstanding as of December 31, 2019.
+We had outstanding letters of credit totaling \$12 million as of June 30, 2020 and December 31, 2019, which reduced our overall credit capacity under the Revolver.
 The current interest rate for borrowings under the Revolver is LIBOR plus an adjusted spread based on leverage as reflected in the Revolver.
 The Revolver will expire, at the earliest, on July 1, 2022.